Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: Abstract

 \section{Abstract}

-We propose a new method in which a generative adversarial network (GAN) within a reduced-order model (ROM) framework is used for uncertainty quantification of a numerical physical simulation, considering the presence of measurements.
-Previously, a method has been developed which enables a GAN to perform time series prediction and data assimilation by training it with unconditional simulations of a discretised partial differential equation (PDE) model.
-After training, the GAN can be used to predict the spatio-temporal evolution of the physical states and observed data is assimilated.
-In this paper, we describe the process required in order to quantify uncertainty, during which no additional simulations of the high-fidelity numerical PDE model are required.
-These methods take advantage of the adjoint-like capabilities of neural networks and the ability to simulate forwards and backwards in time.
-We apply the proposed approach to a spatio-temporal compartmental model in epidemiology.
-The results show that the proposed GAN-based ROM can efficiently quantify uncertainty and accurately match the measurements, using only few unconditional simulations of the high-fidelity numerical PDE model.
+We propose a new method in which a generative network (GN) integrate into a reduced-order model (ROM) framework is used to solve inverse problems for partial differential equations (PDE).
+The aim is to match available measurements and estimate the corresponding uncertainties associated with the states and parameters of a numerical physical simulation.
+The GN is trained using only unconditional simulations of the discretized PDE model.
+We compare the proposed method with the golden standard Markov chain Monte Carlo.
+We apply the proposed approaches to a spatio-temporal compartmental model in epidemiology.
+The results show that the proposed GN-based ROM can efficiently quantify uncertainty and accurately match the measurements and the golden standard, using only a few unconditional simulations of the full-order numerical PDE model.